Rawpixel.com - stock.adobe.com

 Theakstone recognises that the move towards decentralisation has ramifications for technology procurement.
 The digital team at Oasis is careful not to circumnavigate its counterparts in the IT department.
 Rather than buying cloud-based services in isolation, Theakstone and the digital team help to create a joined-up approach.

-“It is important we communicate when we start thinking about the suppliers we use,” she says, careful to ensure that a one-sided relationship does not develop.
+“It is important we communicate when we start thinking about the suppliers we use,” she says, pointing out that care is needed to ensure that a one-sided relationship does not develop.
 “Any marketing platform – such as those that touch customer data and research – are led by the digital team.
 We loop in IT where it’s appropriate.”

 “We just have to be transparent and upfront with the information we hold in the digital world”